ddeereAMCHS/2021-Inheritance-Book/README.md

   - Ex.
 The Cat in the Hat by Dr. Seuss
 - - - - - - - - - - - -
 - Create a Textbook class that is a subclass of the Book class
-- The class should have the following data members in addition to its inherited members:
+- The class should have the following private data members in addition to its inherited members:
   - edition
 - Write a default constructor
 - Write a parameterized constructor that sets all four data members